morulus/postcss-import-sub/readme.md

 ```
 This import will always search for red.css instead any required filename.
 Impractical example :)

-But how about to replace only _blue.css_ into the _red.css_ and only if the request comes from a directory `pencil`?
+But how about to replace only the _blue.css_ into the _red.css_ and only if the request comes from a directory `pencil`?

 _app/components/pencil/style.css_
 ```css